Return-to-Work (RTW) Programs Can Reduce Your Insurance Costs

 4

-By decreasing work time lost from to job-related injuries and illnesses, Return-to-Work (RTW) programs can reduce your insurance costs (Workers Compensation, Disability, and Medical insurance), strengthen workplace morale, boost productivity - and help protect you against ADAAA litigation.
+By decreasing work time lost to job-related injuries and illnesses, Return-to-Work (RTW) programs can reduce your insurance costs (workers' compensation, disability, and medical insurance), strengthen workplace morale, boost productivity, and help protect you against ADAAA litigation.

 1. Failure to manage the higher number of employees covered by the ADAAA.
 An expanded definition of disability has increased the number of employees under the ADA to the point that some attorneys advise against fighting disability claims.

 2. Insisting on employee release to "full duty" before returning to work.
-This raises Workers Comp costs and the possibility of the employee not returning to work when medically possible.
+This raises workers' compensation costs and the possibility of the employee not returning to work when medically possible.

 4. Failure to commit the necessary budget or resources.
-The costs of absences and non-compliance with government rules is usually far higher than that of implementing an RTW.
+The costs of absences and non-compliance with government rules is usually far higher than that of implementing an RTW program.

 5. Reluctance to set transitional assignments because employees "might get reinjured."
 It's even riskier to have them stay at home and develop a "disability attitude" that extends the absence and boosts costs.